| powEx {sse} | R Documentation |

 are equal to the theta and xi of the example and within the

-power-range as defined by the argument lm.range
+power-range as defined by the argument lm.range.
+This model is

 then used for predicting the sample size.
 Always inspect the result

-using inspect
+using inspect!

 The method "step" returns the last element in the sequence of sample sizes - power pairs, sorted with decreasing power, where the power is above the power defined for the example.